rahulgopinath/rahulgopinath.github.io/_posts/make.markdown

 #### Silent makes

+Thanks to [mad-scientist](http://make.mad-scientist.net/managing-recipe-echoing/) for introducing me to `.SILENT` target.
 There are various ways to accomplish this.
 The most finegrained approach is to use `@` in front of a recipe line

 ```